rparrett/untitled-space-game/README.md

 Chevron is displayed around edges of screen to indicate position of planet. (or, minimap)

 Some sort of loot is placed randomly throughout the level to encourage exploration.

+After warping into a planetary system, your scanners will start working.
+They will reveal the commodities in the sector one by one, and then finally the other planetary systems that can be warped to.